Home Subscribe Write for Us FAQ Contact HubGarden Login

 Summary

-Post-apocalyptic The Last of Us is a bloody, brutal game, but is also a stunning achievement of storytelling and action.
-Offering memorable characters and superbly paced gameplay, The Last of Us is something very special.
+Post-apocalyptic is a bloody, brutal game, but is also a stunning achievement of storytelling and action.
+Offering memorable characters and superbly paced gameplay, is something very special.
 If you only play one videogame this year, play this.

 Description